 The Hop-Heads Beer Club came into being because of “the American palate’s insatiable demand for IPAs and other hop-forward styles,” Olson says.
-The IPAs in the beer club run the gamut—West Coast style, New England hazy, doubles, triples—and the other hoppy styles could include barleywine, imperial India pale lagers or American Black Ale, aka Black IPA.
+The IPAs in the beer club run the gamut—West Coast style, New England hazy, doubles, triples—and the other hoppy styles could include barleywine, imperial India pale lagers, or American Black Ale (aka Black IPA).
 Packages showcase three hoppy beers from two or more U.S. or foreign breweries, with roughly 95% coming from American craft beer companies.

-The International Beer Club is not as popular or as highly rated as the other niche beer clubs, but it’s the go-to for beer enthusiasts with a taste for international brews.
+The International Beer Club is not as popular or as highly rated as the other niche beer clubs, but it’s the go-to for beer enthusiasts with a taste for multicultural brews.
 Two different beer styles from various lesser-known international craft breweries fill each box.

-“Many of the RBC beers are exclusive to the club as well as being created or imported to the U.S. especially for our members,” shares Olson.
+“Many of the RBC beers are exclusive to the club, as well as being created or imported to the U.S. especially for our members,” shares Olson.
 “It’s the club that is more adventurous stylistically and will include some beers that could be more challenging to an inexperienced palate.
 All the products featured are very limited in distribution.”

-In these shipments, two different handcrafted, limited release beers are included and can be chosen in either one, two or three 750 milliliter bottles.
-A monthly newsletter with information about the beer profiles, brewery histories and suggested food pairings is also tucked neatly inside.
+In these shipments, two different handcrafted, limited-release beers are included and can be chosen in either one, two, or three 750-milliliter bottles.
+A monthly newsletter with information about the beer profiles, brewery histories, and suggested food pairings is also tucked neatly inside.

-Olson notes that RBC members who sign up for themselves can modify their monthly delivery, meaning that after they receive an email with details about the beers in their upcoming shipment, they can add more, swap them with past selections or simply skip the drop altogether.
+Olson notes that RBC members who sign up for themselves can modify their monthly delivery, meaning that after they receive an email with details about the beers in their upcoming shipment, they can add more, swap them with past selections, or simply skip the drop altogether.
 These members also are privy to special offers on hard-to-find beers that are available in amounts too low to be a full club feature.